The Impact of Coronavirus on Public Schools

 School Closures for COVID-19

 As the severity of the COVID-19 pandemic became clear, local and national government officials began to question whether social distancing recommendations were enough.
-In the last week, school districts all over the nation have announced temporary closures.
+In the last week, school districts nationwide have announced temporary closures.
 The United States isn鈥檛 alone in these actions.
 According to the (UNESCO), governments in 113 countries have closed educational institutions.
-Over 100 countries have implemented nationwide closures, impacting nearly an estimated 850 million children and youth.
+Over 100 countries have implemented nationwide closures, impacting nearly 850 million children and youth.

 How Will It Affect Testing and Progress?

 During the COVID-19 crisis, students around the country are home from school.
-Though some degree of learning can and should continue in the home environment, formal and standardized education has come to a pause.
+Though some degree of learning can and should continue in the home environment, formal and standardized education has paused.
 Schools are working in conjunction with CDC recommendations as well as local and state departments of education to keep students and faculty safe.
 The implications of the COVID-19 school closures are yet unclear, but no testing is taking place while students are out of school.

 For many schools, these closures overlap with spring break.
-In these cases, spring break has simply been extended and regular instruction is expected to resume when the CDC deems it safe to do so.
+In these cases, spring break has been extended, and regular instruction is expected to resume when the CDC deems it safe.

-Another concern with the COVID-19 closures is in regard to minimum instructional hours required by law.
-According to the , most states in 2018 required a minimum of 180 days of instruction, or about 990 instructional hours. 麻豆果冻传媒 school closures will undoubtedly affect these hours, leaving school districts to wonder whether they鈥檒l be expected to make up for the loss at the end of the year.
+Another concern with the COVID-19 closures is the minimum instructional hours required by law.
+According to the , most states in 2018 required a minimum of 180 days of instruction or about 990 instructional hours. 麻豆果冻传媒 school closures will undoubtedly affect these hours, leaving school districts to wonder whether they鈥檒l be expected to make up for the loss at the end of the year.

-The answer to this question may vary on a state by state basis.
-The (DPI) has issued a statement that any school district that requests the hour requirement be waived will have it granted.
+The answer to this question may vary on a state-by-state basis.
+The (DPI) has stated that any school district that requests the hour requirement be waived will have it granted.
 Other states are likely to do the same.

 Home-Schooling Tips for Parents

-With the closure of schools across the nation, many parents find themselves the position of homeschooling their children 鈥 often while performing their own jobs at home.
-It can be challenging to walk the line between keeping your children learning while also keeping them occupied so you can do your own work.
-It鈥檚 a fine line to walk between becoming a full-time homeschooling parent and managing your own responsibilities.
+With the closure of schools nationwide, many parents find themselves homeschooling their children 鈥 often while performing their jobs at home.
+It can be challenging to balance keeping your children learning while keeping them occupied so you can do your work.
+It鈥檚 a fine line between becoming a full-time homeschooling parent and managing your responsibilities.

 Here are some tips to help you figure out the best course of action:

 - Check your school鈥檚 website.
-Many schools have provided learning packets or full online classes for students available through the website. even provides grade-by-grade guidance for parents at home.
+Many schools have provided learning packets or full online classes for students, available through the website. even gives grade-by-grade guidance to parents at home.

 - Create a schedule that works for you.
-It鈥檚 important to maintain some sense of structure during the break, but don鈥檛 try to schedule every minute of the day.
-Stick to your normal bedtime and wakeup routine and include time for lessons, chores, exercise, solo play, and family time.
+It鈥檚 essential to maintain some structure during the break, but don鈥檛 try to schedule every minute of the day.
+Stick to your regular bedtime and wake-up routine and include time for lessons, chores, exercise, solo play, and family time.

 - Take advantage of free online resources.
-You can find just about anything online from free art lessons to dance classes 鈥 anything to keep your children busy and active.
+You can find about anything online, from free art lessons to dance classes 鈥 anything to keep your children busy and active.
 Khan Academy is also a great free resource for online instructional videos.

 - Make time for reading.
-Just because your child isn鈥檛 at school doesn鈥檛 mean he can鈥檛 be practicing important skills.
+Just because your child isn鈥檛 at school doesn鈥檛 mean he can鈥檛 be practicing essential skills.
 Give your children daily reading assignments or tune in to daily read-alouds online.

 - Check out free educational websites.
-There are plenty of educational websites out there and many are offering free subscriptions during school closures. offers free online resources including 20 days of lessons (up to 3 hours a day) for grades pre-K through 9.
+There are plenty of educational websites out there, and many offer free subscriptions during school closures. provides free online resources, including 20 days of lessons (up to 3 hours a day) for grades pre-K through 9.

 - Print online activity sheets.
-If your children aren鈥檛 old enough for instructional videos or independent learning, you can find plenty of activity sheets to print out online as well as ideas for crafts and activities.
-It鈥檚 the perfect time to drag out the craft supplies you鈥檝e been keeping in the closet.
+Suppose your children aren鈥檛 old enough for instructional videos or independent learning.
+In that case, you can find plenty of activity sheets to print out online and ideas for crafts and activities.
+It鈥檚 the perfect time to drag out the craft supplies you鈥檝e kept in the closet.

 Frequently Asked Questions for Parents

-The situation with COVID-19 changes on a daily basis.
+The situation with COVID-19 changes daily.
 All we can do is follow CDC recommendations for social distancing and do our part to keep ourselves, our families, and our communities safe.
-In regards to your child鈥檚 education, important decisions will be made in the future but here are some answers to common questions.
+Regarding your child鈥檚 education, important decisions will be made in the future, but here are some answers to common questions.
 Keep in mind that these answers may change as the situation develops.

 1. Are remote and online learning opportunities available?

-School closures apply primarily to school buildings while internet- and computer-based schools are encouraged to continue normal operations.
-The availability of remove and online learning opportunities depends on the options available at the local level.
+School closures apply primarily to school buildings, while internet- and computer-based schools are encouraged to continue normal operations.
+The availability of remote and online learning opportunities depends on the options available at the local level.
 Depending on the grade level, some schools may be able to offer online learning opportunities, though individual student access may vary.

 2. Will school closures affect funding?